 Ruksana claims that the redressal mechanism for women was set up to empower women and to extend help if they are in distress.

 “OSC’s chairperson is the district commissioner but he remains busy with the law and order situation these days and we have never met one to one,” said Ruksana.

 Since October, Ruksana alleges that she has requested the administration to restore the internet to their office so that they could help women but they were never given any attention.

-As Ruksana was speaking to this reporter, she was visited by a lady, a mother of a two years old daughter.
+As Ruksana was speaking to this reporter, she was visited by a lady, a mother of a two-year-old daughter.
 “Soon after telephones were restored we got a case of this lady whose husband was threatening to rape his own minor daughter,” Rukhsana detailed the visiting lady’s crisis.
-“We were following this case for more than a month now but due to the ban on internet we couldn’t record her case on our data base so we had to call her to our office so that we could record her statements.”
-In this particular case she says the father has been booked under POSCO because he had already tried it once.
+“We were following this case for more than a month now but due to the ban on the internet we couldn’t record her case on our database so we had to call her to our office so that we could record her statements.”
+In this particular case, she says the father has been booked under POSCO because he had already tried it once.